Gariep Dam

 The Gariep Dam is located in South Africa, near the town of Norvalspont, bordering the Free State and Eastern Cape provinces.
 Its primary purpose is for irrigation, domestic and industrial use as well as for power generation.
+It is the largest dam in South Africa.

 Name

-The Gariep Dam, on its commission in 1971, was originally named the Hendrik Verwoerd Dam after Hendrik Verwoerd, the Prime Minister before and after 31 May 1961, when the country changed from the Union of South Africa to the Republic of South Africa.
+The Gariep Dam, at its commission in 1971, was originally named the Hendrik Verwoerd Dam after Hendrik Verwoerd, the Prime Minister before and after 31 May 1961, when the country changed from the Union of South Africa to the Republic of South Africa.
 However, after the end of apartheid, the Verwoerd name was considered unsuitable.
 The name was officially changed to Gariep Dam on 4 October 1996.
-Gariep is Khoekhoe for "river", the original name of the Orange River.
+Gariep is Khoekhoe for "river", the original name of the Orange River (the longest river in South Africa).